alanmitchell/bmon/docs/source/how-to-install-BMON-on-a-web-server.rst

 How to Install BMON on a Web Server
 ===================================

+**NOTE:** For an automated installation script that can install BMON on a Linux server, please see the `bmon-install GitHub Project <https://github.com/alanmitchell/bmon-install>`_.

 This document describes how to install the BMON application on a web server.
 The specific steps shown here apply to installation on the `Webfaction Hosting Service <https://www.webfaction.com/>`_, which has